ToshioCP/Gtk4-tutorial/src/sec6.src.md

 ## How to define a child widget of GtkTextView

-Let's define TfeTextView widget object which is a child object of GtkTextView.
+Let's define TfeTextView object which is a child object of GtkTextView.
 First, look at the program below.

     #define TFE_TYPE_TEXT_VIEW tfe_text_view_get_type ()